Eureka Cost Estimator

 The value of cloud computing is allocating exactly the power you need for only the time that you need it.
 This calculator will help you optimize the resources you allocate in your Eureka instance.

 Enter the CPU and RAM requirements for up to three virtual machines.
+For n2d-type virtual machines, 1 virtual CPU (vCPU) runs with a base frequency of 2.25 GHz.

 Note: Beginning August, 2021 Compass will be deploying n2d virtual machines by default.
 These are powered by AMD EPYC CPU platform.
 If your packages require Intel Cascade Lake CPU platform please indicate this in your order and a n2 virtual machine will be deployed.